kerpa/100-days-of-Code/README.md

-# 100 days of Code
+# Bootcamp 2021 Python
- This is a repo for my 100 days of code bootcamp
+ This my repo for my Bootcamp on Python in 2021.
+ THe goal was to create diffetent programs to learn basics notions of algorithmy and developpement.